-Now, how do you reach these 69 million active monthly users on Twitter (and this is just the number of Twitter users in the US)?
+Now, how do you reach these 69 million active monthly users on Twitter (and this is just the number of active Twitter accounts in the US)?

 Who are Twitter influencers?

-Now, what should you look for in a Twitter influencer for your brand?
-What makes one different than the other?
+Now, what should you look for in a Twitter influencer for your own brand?
+What makes one different from the other?